margined-protocol/mrgnd-io/content/posts/margined-update-01032022.md

 In this post we layout the key features of our v0, but also look past that to additional features and innovations that Margined Protocol will implement in the future releases.

 * v0 Release
+  * Minimal Viable Perpetuals
+* Future Releases
-* Future Release
+  * v1 Release
     * Governance and Community
     * Permissionless Markets
     * Cross-Margining
     * Liquidity

+## Roadmap Overview

-{{< image src="/img/margined-roadmap.png" alt="Margined Protocol v1 Architecture" position="center" style="border-radius: 0px;" >}}
+{{< image src="/img/margined-roadmap.png" alt="Margined Protocol Roadmap" position="center" style="border-radius: 0px;" >}}

-## v0 Release
+### v0 Release

 The v0 release of Margined Protocol aims simply to deliver the perpetuals onto the Terra network.
+Margined Protocol's v0 release will be modelled on the successful examples of perpetuals deployed on other networks such as Perpetual and Drift Protocols.

-## Future Releases
+## v1 Release

+Once the v0 release is deployed future releases of the Margined Protocol intends to offer a different perpetuals product to users of Terra that maximises the capabilities of CosmWasm networks.

 ### Governance